flatiron-school/books.flatironschool.com/README.md

 ## Local Setup

-1. `rake db:schema:load` locally to set up schema.
+1. Set AMAZON_KEY, AMAZON_SECRET, AMAZON_BUCKET, GITHUB_KEY, and GITHUB_SECRET in `application.yml`.
-2. Comment out contents of `initializers/carrierwave.rb`.
+2. `rake db:migrate` locally to set up schema.
-3. `rails generate figaro install`.
+3. `rake db:seed` to add the organization flatiron-school-students to the organizations table.
-4. Set AMAZON_KEY, AMAZON_SECRET, AMAZON_BUCKET, GITHUB_KEY, and GITHUB_SECRET in `application.yml`.
+4. `rails s` and login through GitHub
-5. Comment in contents of `initializers/carrierwave.rb`.
+5. `User.last.update(:admin => true)` in the `rails console` to become an admin.

 ## TODO